Getting Started with AI Crucible

 Frequently Asked Questions

-Start with Competitive Refinement for most creative tasks like writing, marketing copy, or brainstorming.
-Use Expert Panel when you need specialized perspectives on complex decisions (finance, legal, technical).
-Use Debate Tournament to stress-test controversial decisions.
+Start with Competitive Refinement for creative tasks (writing, marketing, brainstorming).
+Use Expert Panel for specialized perspectives on complex decisions.
+Use Debate Tournament to stress-test ideas.
+Try Chain-of-Thought for step-by-step reasoning and Red Team / Blue Team for adversarial security testing.
 See the Seven Strategies Guide for detailed comparisons.

 How can I reduce costs?

-What's the difference between ensemble AI and using ChatGPT?
+What's the difference between ensemble AI and ChatGPT?

-ChatGPT gives you one model's perspective with its specific strengths and blind spots.
-Ensemble AI coordinates multiple models working together through structured strategies, giving you more complete, balanced, and higher-quality results by combining different models' strengths.
+ChatGPT gives you one model's perspective.
+AI Crucible coordinates multiple models through structured strategies—giving you more diverse, balanced, and higher-quality results by combining different models' strengths and having them learn from each other.

-Yes.
-Your prompts are only sent to the AI models you explicitly select using your own API keys.
-We don't train on your data, don't share it with third parties, and you can delete your history anytime.
-See User Settings (/user/settings) for detailed privacy controls.
+Prompts are only sent to models that you select.
+We don't train on your data, don't share it, and you can delete your history anytime.

 Final Thoughts: You're Ready!